Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Conclusion

-Finally, if a decision-theoretic model should serve actual policymaking, it is essential to establish how to measure the costs, which are usually unobservable and difficult to quantify.
-One possible option is to develop a Bayesian empirical model to estimate the costs and incorporate the uncertainty of these estimates via their posteriors.
-This would enable even richer inference in a decision-theoretic model.
+Finally, should the causal binary loss function model serve actual policymaking, for example, to compare the relative cost-effectiveness of several policy options under a certain budget constraint, the question would be how to measure costs, which are usually unobservable and difficult to quantify.
+A Bayesian statistical model could be developed to estimate costs as latent variables, and their posterior predicted values could be plugged into the loss function.